Visitors to your home may ask to use your Wi-Fi to get online, but you might not be keen to share the password and give them access to your network.

 Everyone who has visitors in their home that may want to use the internet should set up a guest Wi-Fi network.

-Smart home gadgets often have poorly implemented security which makes them vulnerable to attack, and by keeping them on the guest Wi-Fi you can make it much harder for hackers to gain access to the rest of your network via insecure hardware and infected devices.
+Smart home gadgets often have poor security which makes them vulnerable to hackers and malware.
+By keeping them on the guest Wi-Fi, you can make it harder for hackers to gain access to the rest of your network via insecure hardware and infected devices.